Document ID

 Open Forest Protocol / Regen NetworkBlockchain-based CO₂ certificationMarket-centric, greenwashing risk

-Our Unique Selling Proposition (USP):
+Our Unique Selling Proposition (USP)

 7. Conclusion: From Valuation to Sovereignty – Commons as the Backbone of a Just Provisioning Economy